davidpellerin/accountfactory/README.md

   -h, --help                    display help for command

 Commands:
-  list-accounts                 📋 List accounts in the AWS Organization generate-skeleton             💀 Generate a skeleton accountfactory.json file create-accounts [options]     🚀 Deploy accounts in the AWS Organization setup-aws-profiles [options]  🔧 Configure AWS profiles using creds from Secrets Manager help [command]                display help for command
+  list-accounts                 📋 List accounts in your AWS Organization generate-skeleton             💀 Generate a skeleton accountfactory.json file create-accounts [options]     🚀 Deploy accounts in your AWS Organization setup-aws-profiles [options]  🔧 Configure AWS profiles using creds from Secrets Manager help [command]                display help for command
 ```